Authentication

 The shibboleth authentication/identity providers are available by default, but due to how the protocol works you need to use the Apache webserver to use SAML atuhentication provider.

-You can find guides on how to set it up for CentOS and Debian.
+You can find guides on how to set it up for Alma/Rocky Linux and Debian/Ubuntu.

 If you also have an LDAP server, it may be a good idea to use the shibboleth authentication provider and connect it to an ldap identity provider.
 This way the user information is retrieved from LDAP based on a unique identifier of the user that comes from SAML, and you can still use the search and group functionality provided by LDAP.